cpchalk/gpcheckx/README.md

 repeat the specified action until no new word differences are found.

+-to S

+timout scanning process after S seconds, see the 'minimising time and memory' section.

 # Examples of use.

 The file f29 defines the Fibonacci group F(2,9)